Bullying in schools

 Anti-bullying initiatives for schools

-The Department of Education has published a new anti-bullying strategy, Cineáltas: Action Plan on Bullying (pdf), and an implementation plan for 2023-2027.
+- A new anti-bullying strategy, Cineáltas: Action Plan on Bullying (pdf), and an implementation plan for 2023-2027, and

 As part of this strategy, new anti-bullying modules will be taught in primary and post-primary schools from September 2024.
 These modules include a first-year resource to support students moving from primary to post-primary education.